General corporate information about the Biotec Pharmacon ASA. Click a subject below to read more.

 - Equity and profits

 As of 31.
-December 2015, the Company’s equity amounted to NOK 86.7 million.
-During 2015, the equity was increased by NOK 4.5 million through a share issue directed towards employees totalling 321,300 new shares.
+December 2016, the Company’s equity amounted to NOK 68.2 million.
 The Board believes that end of year equity is satisfactory compared to the Company’s long-term plans.

 The Board does not recommend payment of dividends to its shareholders in the short to medium term as expenses exceed revenues.
 The Board will reconsider the dividend policy when the Company has positive earnings and cash flow.

-The Annual General Meeting in 2015 authorized the Board to purchase up to 300,000 shares devoted to employee share schemes (including as an alternative to equity issue) in order to fulfil obligations in relation to option schemes approved by the Annual General Meeting .
+The Annual General Meeting in 2016 authorized the Board to purchase up to 300,000 shares devoted to employee share schemes (including as an alternative to equity issue) in order to fulfil obligations in relation to option schemes approved by the Annual General Meeting .
 The lowest purchasing price is NOK 1 per share, and the highest price is NOK 100 per share.
 The Board decides when and how the shares are disposed.
-In December 2015, the authorization was used to purchase 14,400 shares for resale to employees with a tax rebate of 20%, limited up to NOK 1,500 for each employee.
+In November 2016, the authorization was used to purchase 17,895 shares for resale to employees with a tax rebate of 20%, limited up to NOK 1,500 for each employee.
 As of 31.
-December 2015, the Company holds no own shares.
-The authorization is valid until the Annual General Meeting in 2016 but no later than 30.
-June 2016.
-At the Annual General Meeting in 2016, the Board will propose a one-year renewal of the authorization.
+December 2016, the Company holds no own shares.
+The authorization is valid until the Annual General Meeting in 2017 but no later than 30.
+June 2017.

 - Equal treatment of shareholders and transactions with related parties